Egyptian envoy, Bukhari discuss cooperation

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Islamabad : Egyptian ambassador Tarek Dahrough called on Special Assistant to Prime Minister (SAPM) on Overseas Pakistanis and Human Resource Development Sayed Zulfikar Bukhari here and discussed with him ways and means to enhance bilateral cooperation in tourism sector, especially through promotion of people-to-people ties.
+ISLAMABAD: Egyptian ambassador Tarek Dahrough called on SAPM on Overseas Pakistanis and Human Resource Development Sayed Zulfikar Bukhari here and discussed with him ways and means to enhance bilateral cooperation in tourism sector, especially through promotion of people-to-people ties.

 Bukhari reaffirmed his government's commitment to attracting tourists from across the world by facilitating them in all possible ways.